Communication & Collaboration

-When investigating why customers we’ve had for over 15 years continue to choose our business, one answer stood out abundantly clear; communication.
+When investigating why customers we’ve had for over 20 years continue to choose our business, one answer stood out abundantly clear; communication.
 Communication is the vital aspect to the success of a company in our business.
-We are driven to continually improve our communication by investing in communication training for our team, and by annually requesting our customers to rate our communication and where it needs improvement.
+We are driven to continually improve our communication by investing in communication training for our team (Mindful Communication, Communication/Collaboration), and by annually requesting our customers to rate our communication & collaboration and tell us where we can improve.
 We believe this diligence in maintaining a high level of communication is what ultimately fosters a successful project and lasting relationships.

 Design for manufacturing (DFM)/design for reliability (DFR) sessions are intended to translate device component geometry and requirements into a repeatable and measurable tooling/manufacturing process.
 These sessions combine the collective wisdom and experience of the team and can uncover both design and manufacturing ideas that can increase the chance of success, reduce production costs, and set the tone for a collaborative relationship.